Fariane/Spotify-Data-Pipeline-using-Python-AWS/README.md

 - Python (for API interactions and ETL scripting)

 ### Libraries:
-- 'spotipy' for Spotify API interactions,
+- "spotipy" for Spotify API interactions,
-- 'pandas' for data manipulation,
+- "pandas" for data manipulation,
-- 'boto3' (for interacting with AWS services)
+- "boto3" (for interacting with AWS services)

 ## Benefits
 - Automation: The ETL pipeline automates the entire data processing workflow, reducing manual effort and ensuring up-to-date data.